Last Updated on February 4, 2021 by Jim Ferri

 How Much Will You Collect

-Financial compensation for denied boarding, cancellation or delayed arrival of more than three hours, is all based upon the distance of your flight.
+There’s also financial compensation for denied boarding, cancellation or delayed arrival of more than three hours.
+It is all based upon the distance of your flight.

-Within the EU, if your flight is 1500 km or less (about 930 miles) you must receive flight delay compensated €250.
+Within the EU, if your flight is 1500 km or less (about 930 miles) you must receive compensated of €250.
 Over 1500 km compensation increases to €400.
 Between a European Union airport and a non-EU airport the same rates apply.

 If the distance is more than 3500 km (about 2175 miles) the compensation rate is €600.
 This distance, of course, covers any EU-airline flight between the USA and Europe.